 Minority physicians and fellows in medical, hematologic, radiation, pediatric, surgical and gynecologic oncology.
 Faculty in the first five years of their academic appointments and those working full-time at an academic institution or practice with a track record of enrolling patients in cancer clinical trials may apply to participate in the workshop.
 Physicians should be fellows or faculty.

 A First of its Kind Program in the Industry

-In an effort to increase the number of minority investigators in clinical research, The Center for Drug Development and Clinical Trials at Roswell Park Cancer Institute will run, for a third year, a training program specifically tailored to minority physicians, with support from Eli Lilly and Company.
+In an effort to increase the number of minority investigators in clinical research, The Center for Drug Development and Clinical Trials at Roswell Park Comprehensive Cancer Center will run, for a third year, a training program specifically tailored to minority physicians, with support from Eli Lilly and Company.

 There are approximately 10,400 oncologists in the United States, but approximately 1 to 2 percent are African American and approximately 2 to 3 percent are Hispanic.
 The 2014 and 2015 workshops successfully trained 20 and 19 minority physicians, respectively, in the conduct of clinical trials and will target the same number again for 2016.